 This 16 months + Thesis programme is studied at Heriot-Watt University (HWU) Edinburgh for Semester 1, then Universidad Politécnica de Madrid (UPM) for Semester 2, then your choice of Politecnico di Torino, Northwestern Polytechnical University of Xi’an, Tecnológico de Monterrey, or Heriot-Watt Dubai for Semester 3.

 Semester 4, the Master Thesis, can be studied ‘anywhere in the world’ at a university with links to the IMIM Consortium or other industrial or public organisations – it is organised for you as part of the programme and gives you the opportunity to put your learning into practice.

-The overall aim of the program is to provide students with a primarily scientific or engineering-based educational background with business skills relevant for pursuing managerial careers in internationally orientated manufacturing and service industries.
+The overall aim of the program is to provide students from a scientific or engineering-based background with business skills relevant for pursuing managerial careers in internationally orientated manufacturing and service industries.

-The unifying theme industrial management on the face of the challenges of the globalization in an increasingly digital world unfolds into a program structure offering a coherent but also diverse set of study pathways beginning with the principles of management in today’s world and the evolving nature of the value chain and the operations within it, and following with three choices of specialization in key related fields of management – innovation in industry and services, technology and entrepreneurship and the challenge of execution – that will be examined under the light of the new industrial revolution blurring the boundaries of industry and services through an all-encompassing and transversal impact of technology and a dwindling divide between digital-to-physical.
+We have designed this degree to address the challenges of globalisation in an increasingly digital world.
+We’ve created a program structure that offers a coherent but also diverse set of pathways beginning with the principles of management in today’s world through to the value chain and the operations within it.
+In addition, you are able to specialise in one of three key fields of management – innovation in industry and services; technology and entrepreneurship; or the challenge of execution.

 Another key feature of the program is its integrative teaching approach aimed at developing the ability of students to tackle managerial issues in an interdisciplinary manner.
 The fourth semester is entirely devoted to industry-related project work in close collaboration with companies, forming the basis for a master thesis to be submitted towards the end of the semester.